isomerpages/moe-etd-tflb/pages/Sprouts.md

 ![Sprouts Conversation Toolkit](/images/Sprouts/Sprouts%20Featured%20Image.gif)

 <center><h2 id="discovery">Our Discovery</h2></center>
-<center>Busy but passionate teachers need more effective ways to inculcate values in students as they struggle to find time beyond the classroom to affirm their students’ values-learning.
+<center>Busy but passionate teachers need more effective ways to inculcate values in students as they struggle to find time beyond the classroom to affirm their students’ values-learning.&nbsp;
 <br><br>
 Willing parents who find it awkward to talk about values in abstraction need help to get values-based conversations going as they face difficulties in keeping them open and engaging, while disinterested parents need to be enticed to have such conversations with their children.</center>